amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_VALIDATION.md

 # EWC Model Validation & Testing

-This document describes how we validate and check the **Elastic Weight Consolidation (EWC)** implementation in our continual learning experiments on Permuted MNIST.
+This document describes how we validate and check the **Elastic Weight Consolidation (EWC)** implementation in our continual learning experiments on Permuted MNIST, replicating Figures 2A, 2B, and 2C from *Overcoming Catastrophic Forgetting in Neural Networks* (Kirkpatrick et al. 2017).

-> note : the testing were done at 3 epoch cycles and on multiple task to streamline testing, the testing still apply to 10 epoch cycles used in the main code
 ---

 ## Overview